hydrosquall/tiingo-python/README.rst

    # Get latest prices, based on 3+ sources, as CSV or JSON, sampled weekly
    ticker_price = client.get_ticker_price("GOOGL", frequency="weekly")

+   # WARNING: These will only work if your account has access to the
+   # Mutual Funds portion of the API.
    # Get mutual fund metadata
    fund_metadata = client.get_fund_metadata("VFINX")
    # Get mutual fund Expenses and Shareholder Fee Data for June 2017
    fund_metrics = client.get_fund_metrics("VFINX", "2017-06-01", "2017-06-30")